 After treatment is over, you, your family, and friends might expect you to go right back to “normal.”
 But this is easier said than done.
 All the physical and emotional changes, like fatigue, hot flashes, fear of recurrence, and most of all issues about self-image, as well as issues related to daily activities, career and relationships may be making your life difficult.

 The breasts are a profound source of female self-image.
 Cancer of the breast may seriously affect a woman’s perception of her identity, and breast loss can be very psychologically damaging.
 About 30% of women with the disease suffer from prolonged anxiety and depression, which are natural responses to the loss of a breast or fear of the disease.
 Women who fail to adjust often have other life crises such as divorce or unemployment.

 Referral to a psychiatrist (specialist in mental illness) can help coping these psychological problems.
 The psychiatrist may recommend psychotherapy or medications to aid recovery.
-The decision to use a prosthesis or to undergo breast reconstruction usually is based on the woman’s own body image, family back ground, moral and economical support from family.
+The decision to use a prosthesis or to undergo breast reconstruction usually is based on the woman’s own body image, family background, moral and economic support from the family.
 Other key factors include her level of physical activity, style of clothing, and her willingness to reveal the diagnosis of breast cancer to others.
 Most women can return to a normal life.

 Menopausal symptoms are a common result of treatments for breast cancer.
 This is because treatments can either stop the effectiveness of female hormones or stop their production altogether.